 Eye-tracking is a cognitive methodology that records and analyses visual attention and processing to different types of stimuli presented on a computer.

 These data can tell us what attracts people's attention and what doesn't, what people want to avoid looking at, and how people problem-solve tasks (including decision-making and declarative memory).

-- sexual orientation
+- Sexual orientation

-- sexual decision-making
+- Sexual decision-making

-- meat paradox
+- Meat paradox

 - Environmental psychology, climate change, and natural hazards

 If you are interested in working on these projects as either a student (PhD, Masters, or honours) or as a collaborator, or if you have other ideas for possible collaboration, please contact: